rangle/ngCourse2/handout/redux/using_redux_with_components.md

 ## Counter Example

 Let's start by building out a counter component.
-The component will be responsible for keeping track of how many times it was clicked, and displaying that amount.
+The component will be responsible for keeping track of how many times it was clicked and displaying that amount.

 _app/components/counter-component.ts_